 It consists of nerve cells and nerve bundles that connect the brain to all parts of the body through the peripheral nervous system.

 The spinal cord lies in the spinal canal, and is protected by bony vertebrae (spinal column).
 Both the brain and spinal cord are surrounded by membranes, which is called meninges.
 Inside the skull and vertebrae, the brain and spinal cord float in liquid.
 This liquid is called cerebrospinal fluid (CSF).

 The brain, spinal cord and nerves consist of billions of nerve cells called neurons or neural cells, which process and send information.
 Together, this is called nervous tissue.

 The three main types of neural cells are:

-A tumour occurs when cells in the central nervous system grow and divide in an uncontrollable way, forming a lump.
-It may press on or grow into different areas of the brain or spinal cord, which can cause various symptoms such as loss of movement.
-A tumour can be benign or malignant.
+A brain or spinal cord tumour occurs when cells in the central nervous system grow and divide to form a lump.
+Tumours can be benign or malignant.

-Benign tumours usually have slow-growing cells and clear borders (margins) to separate them from normal tissue, and they rarely spread.
-However, they may be found in areas of the brain that control vital life functions, and require urgent treatment.
+Benign tumours usually have slow-growing cells and rarely spread.
+However, they may press on the brain, spinal cord, or the cranial nerves, and cause symptoms.
+Benign tumours may be found in areas of the brain that control vital life functions, and require urgent treatment.